Ryan-Lance/Capstones/README.md

-# Capstones
+# Capstones Classical Mechanics
-All my homework from Capstones courses at Oregon State University
+All of my homework and files from my capstones courses at Oregon State University